getangar/getangar/README.md

 ### Gennaro Eduardo Tangari 👋
 Hello and welcome to my GitHub profile.
 My name is Gennaro Eduardo Tangari, I'm currently working as SRE at Microsoft and I'm experienced with C#, .NET, Microsoft Azure and Microsoft Dynamics 365 (CRM).
 Is that all?
-Nope, in the spare time, I also develop apps for Windows.
+Nope, in the spare time, I also develop apps for iOS, iPadOS and macOS with Swift (look for GT Uptime, GT Graph and GT Fractals on the Apple App Store).

 What am I doing?